JamesIves/github-sponsors-readme-action/README.md

 ### Seperating by Sponsorship Tier ✨

-If you'd like to highlight certain users who contribute to a specific sponsorship tier you can do so using a combination of the `sponsorship-threshold` and `marker` inputs.
-The `sponsorship-threshold` equals their dollar contribution in cents.
+If you'd like to highlight certain users who contribute to a specific sponsorship tier you can do so using a combination of the `minimum`, `maximum` and `marker` inputs.
+The `minimum / maximum` inputs equal their dollar contribution in cents.

 <details><summary>You can view a full example of this here.</summary>
 <p>